 We grew apart, and the trees were not cared for properly.
-Helplessly, I watched them wither.
-Finding one of the trees toppled over on the ground, I decided to confront my failures and stop holding on.
-I came back to the site a week later to finally uproot the trees for preservation but they were gone.
+Over time I watched them wither.
+One day, finding one of the trees toppled over on the ground, I decided to finally let go.
+I came back to the site a week later to finally uproot the trees for preservation, but they were gone.
 I stood with each foot in the two holes where they once lived.